andycroll/andycroll.com/_posts/2022/2022-01-24-enqueue-jobs-quickly-with-sidekiq-bulk.md

 We often have to enqueue lots of the same type of job at the same time.
 Perhaps it’s a data migration for all of one kind of object, or a data processing step that‘ll run faster if it's parallelised.

-Our focus is often on the potentially large queues or the elapsed time it takes to churn through all the work.
-There is another part of this that we have to consider: enqueuing all that work in the first place.
+Our focus is often on the potentially large queues or the time it will take to churn through all the work.
+But there’s another part of this that we have to consider: enqueuing all that work in the first place.

 ## Instead of…